Probesys/lotemplate/README.md

 ## Functionnal
 - scans the template to extract the variables sheet
-- Search for all possible errors before filling
+- search for all possible errors before filling
+- export the template

 ## Non-functionnal
 - filling the template
-- export the template

 ## To do
 1. Faire un CLI local (fin connecté à un serv sur lequel tourne libreoffice juste)